NeoGranular/lanyon/_posts/2016-07-07-martial-god-chapter-01-16.md

 He Quanxin was surprised.
 He thought for a bit, before he suddenly realized and said:

 "I understand.
 Yiming is assigned to the section which is nearest to the county town.
 Furthermore, it's the main passage.
 Since Hubin has come here as a fugitive, he naturally would not take the main passage seeming like an honest person.
 He would tread desolate paths, and he would not go to the County town as well.
 That would just be walking right into a trap.
-Therefore, Yiming is going just for the show."
+Therefore, Yiming is going just for show."

 He Wude faintly nodded and said: